Apply for a Scholarship

 Award & Payment Process:

 If you are awarded a scholarship, you will be asked to log back into the scholarship system (the same way that you applied) to claim your scholarship and provide any additional information needed.
 Scholarship checks WILL NOT be processed until you claim your scholarship online.
 The Community Foundation will make scholarship checks payable to the program, college, or university indicated on the follow up claim form and the check will be sent directly to the financial aid office in mid to late July.
 Colleges will likely reflect the scholarship in student accounts in early August.
-The scholarship will be split between the semesters/terms and must be used for tuition only.
-Scholarship amounts are based on the availability of funds and are non-renewable unless otherwise indicated.
+The scholarship will be split between the semesters/terms.
 If a scholarship is renewable, see below for more information.

 • NOTEStudents may request a deferred payment for up to one year.
 Such deferrals may be renewed annually, on a case-by-case basis, depending on the student's circumstances.
 Please contact the Community Foundation at 231-536-2440 or email mdehoog@c3f.org if you need to take advantage of having your scholarship deferred.
-Newly awarded scholarships must be claimed or deferred by OCTOBER 31st or the scholarship will no longer be available.
+Scholarships must be claimed or deferred by OCTOBER 31st.

 • If a refund is issued back to the Community Foundation for all or a portion of the unused award, the student will be contacted via email and phone, if on file.
 The student will need to respond within 60 days of the refund to defer or transfer the scholarship, whichever is needed.
 If the scholarship is no longer needed, please let the Community Foundation know.